 Ingrown toenails aren’t only an eyesore but also a real pain.
-When you’re suffering from this problem, Jose F. Hilario, DPM, PA, who serves the community of Converse, Texas, has the experience and knowledge to help.
+When you’re suffering from this problem, Jose F. Hilario, DPM, PA, who serves the communities of Converse, Live Oak, Schertz, and San Antonio, Texas, has the experience and knowledge to help.
 Whether you’ve just noticed your toenail issue or you’ve been fighting it for some time, Dr. Hilario and his team offer conservative measures and patient-centered care to get you the relief you’ve been searching for.
 Call the office today or book a consultation online to make an appointment.

 Ingrown toenails are a common nail issue that usually affects one or both of your big toes.
 However, this condition may occur on your other smaller toes as well.